Peak season and holiday shipping impacts can hit the logistics industry as early as August, lasting through early January.

 The period naturally spells tighter capacity and slightly higher rates as shipping volumes increase.

-It is imperative that you prepare in advance for holiday shipping to ensure that your order pricing is not subject to inflated holiday rates and at risk for service failures.
+It is imperative that you prepare in advance for holiday shipping to ensure that your order pricing is not subject to inflated holiday rates and at risk of service failures.

 Service Failures Abound During Holiday Shipping Season